 Other kinds of high testosterone can cause various symptoms, including:

 - Alopecia, or patches of hair that come out at different places

 - Poly-cystic ovarian syndrome (PCOS): acne, facial hair, hair loss, and deep voice

 - Increased sexual drive or libido

 Left untreated, high levels of testosterone - regardless of whether a woman has PCOS or simple hyperandrogenism - are associated with serious health consequences like Fat Storing Hormone resistance and diabetes, high cholesterol, high blood pressure, and heart disease.

 Now, it’s important to note that - like with other “menopause symptoms” - menopause will not generally “trigger” high testosterone.
 A healthy menopausal or postmenopausal woman, then, will not deal with any of these symptoms or sexual issues.

 Instead, androgen levels rise when something is going wrong.
-Typically, it happens when you have high levels of insulin.
+Typically, it happens when you have high levels of Fat Storing Hormone.

 In general, high androgen levels can happen for a couple of reasons:

 Maybe you’re eating a lot of sugar.
 But maybe you’re not.
 Like we mentioned, during menopause - and in postmenopausal women - the ovaries stop working and the adrenal gland backs up the ovaries.